IT-for-Change/English-Lang-Lab-Speech/README.md

 - **Pedagogy Centric** : Language learning pedagogy and teacher needs will drive software features, not the technology
 - **Teacher First**    : Support the teacher, minimize student <-> computer interactions
 - **Offline First**    : All run-time features must be available offline.
 Online may be optionally included
-- **Openness**         : Data, training algorithms and methods will also be open-source, not just an AI model end-product
+- **Openness**         : Data, training algorithms and methods will be open-source, not just an AI model end-product
-- **Extensibility**    : Allow additional voice samples to be easily included in the model pipeline.
-For example, augment with region-specific accents
+- **Extensibility**    : Allow additional voice samples to be easily included in the pipeline.
+For example, augment with regional accents
-- **Privacy by design**: Avoid collecting sensitive personal data unless the functionality requires it.
+- **Privacy by design**: Avoid collecting sensitive personal data.
 Incorporate robust privacy practices in design

 ## Broad Use cases:

 ### Spoken language assessment
 Teachers are invariably constrained by student:teacher ratios, the prescribed syllabus, and time availability.
-Individual attention to a student suffers as a result.
-An ASR based solution can help assess a child's language reading/speaking ability and provide feedback to the teacher so they can understand student abilities better and provide targeted assistance to them.
+Individual attention to a student suffers as a result, and especially so in repetitive language learning tasks.
+ASR based solutions can support a teacher's efforts in the classroom by assessing students' language reading/speaking abilities without significant time investment from them, and enable them to direct their valuable time towards targeted assistance to students.

 ### Vocabulary and spellings
 A teacher can do only so many vocabulary exercises and spelling-dictation activities within the classroom construct.
 And each of those exercises then have to be manually graded.
-An ASR driven front-end can help evaluate a child's vocabulary and spelling proficiency.
+An ASR driven front-end can help the teacher evaluate students' vocabulary and spelling proficiencies and provide focused guidance to students.

 And more...